Zufarsk8/react-fire/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a PWA boiler plate built with [Create React App](https://github.com/facebook/create-react-app) and [firebase](https://firebase.google.com/)

 ## Available Scripts